beniciodaniel/cart/README.md

 ## 💻 Technical Challenge (Mercos) by Benício Daniel Hasegawa
 ### ReactJS | Typescript | Styled-Components | Axios | Context API | Unform | Yup
 This repository was created and its code developed to be presented to the company Mercos.
-The delivery of this technical challenge is part of the selection process to apply for the position of frontend developer in the company.
+This technical challenge is part of one of the stages of the selection process.

 It was decided to use the Typescript template with the create-react-app thinking about the benefits that this would bring to the development of the code.